auth0/docs/articles/sso/current/integrations/slack.md

 ---
-title: Slack SSO Integration
-description: How to setup a Slack SSO Integration with Auth0.
+description: How to set up a Single Sign On (SSO) integration with Slack and Auth0.
 toc: true
 public: true
 ---